richardbiely/gaia-ecs/README.md

 Entity-Component-System (ECS) is a software architectural pattern based on organizing your code around data.
 Instead of looking at "items" in your program as objects you normally know from the real world (car, house, human) you look at them as pieces of data necessary for you to achieve some result.

 This way of thinking is more natural for machines than people but when used correctly it allows you to write faster code (on most architectures).
-What is most important, however, is it allows you to write code which is easier to maintain, expand and reason about.
+What is most important, however, is it allows you to write code that is easier to maintain, expand and reason about.

 For instance, when moving some object from point A to point B you do not care if it is a house or a car.
 You only care about its' position.
 If you want to move it at some specific speed you will consider also the object's velocity.
 Nothing else is necessary.

 Within ECS an entity is an index uniquely identifying components.
-Component is a piece of data (position, velocity, age).
-System is something that takes components as inputs and generates some output (basically transforms data into different data) or to put it simply, it's where you implement your program's logic.
+A component is a piece of data (position, velocity, age).
+A system is where you implement your program's logic.
+It is a place that takes components as inputs and generates some output (basically transforms data into different data).

 Many different approaches to how ECS should be implemented exist and each is strong in some areas and worse in others.
 Gaia-ECS is an archetype-based entity component system framework.
 Therefore, unique combinations of components are stored in things called archetypes.

 Each archetype consists of blocks of memory called chunks.
-In our case each chunk is 64 kiB big (not recommended but it can changed via ecs::MemoryBlockSize).
+In our case, each chunk is 64 KiB big (not recommended but it can be changed via ecs::MemoryBlockSize).
 Chunks hold components (data) and entities (indices to components).
 You can think of them as SQL tables where components are columns and entities are rows.

 All memory is preallocated in big blocks (pages) via the internal chunk allocator.
-Thanks to that all data is organized in cache-friendly way which most computer architectures like and actuall heap allocations which are slow are reduced to a minimum.
+Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.

 One of the benefits of archetype-based architectures is fast iteration and good memory layout by default.
-They are also easy to paralelize.
-Adding and removing components is slower than with other architectures, though.
-Knowing strengths and weaknesses of your system helps you work around their issues so this is not necessarily a problem per se.
+They are also easy to parallelize.
+On the other hand, adding and removing components is slower than with other architectures.
+Knowing the strengths and weaknesses of your system helps you work around their issues so this is not necessarily a problem per se.

 # Usage
 ## Minimum requirements